metacpan/metacpan-cpan-extracted/distros/E/Error-Show/README.md

 code to print before and after the error line, indenting of stack trace context, etc.

-From v0.2.0, added 'advanced string eval' support has been added for better context reporting of dynamically generated code.
+**From v0.3.0:** `context` subroutine is now exported by default.
+To prevent this, import with an empty list, ie `use Error::Show ()`.

-No symbols are exported and as such they must be accessed via the package name.
+`From v0.2.0:`, Added 'advanced string eval' support has been added for better context reporting of dynamically generated code.

 # USAGE